 We wanted a pure white colour without any hints of yellow or grey so chose Farrow and Ball All White Floor Paint which is the perfect neutral white colour.
 We actually love it so much that we now use it to paint all interior woodwork as it’s so durable.

-We recommend these paintbrushes all of the time as they are amazing and are the secret to achieving a perfect brush stroke-free finish.
+- Paintbrush – We recommend these paintbrushes all of the time.
+They are amazing and are the secret to achieving a perfect brush stroke-free finish.
 We’ve been using the same set of brushes ever since starting our home improvement adventures and highly recommend them.

 - Vacuum cleaner – You need to make sure your floors are super clean and dust-free